Chemical Peels (Soft to deep – TCA to Phenol)

 This is the lightest existing peeling.
 It offers only a light tap of radiance to the skin.

 Unfortunately, its use may cause a risk of pigmentary rebound on the patient’s skin after sun exposure.
-Therefore, due to the location of the medical office of Dr. Foumentèze in Cannes, this one does not practice this type of peel.
+Therefore, due to the location of the medical office of Dr. Foumentèze in Nice, he does not practice this type of peel.
 In addition, the soft peel based on trichloracetic acid (TCA) gives better results for a lesser need for precaution.

 2) The superficial peel: Trichloroacetic acid (TCA)